 - Updating your information at AgAviation.org.
-Log in using your username and password and update your information under My Profile. - Emailing your changes to information@agaviation.org. - Calling the NAAA office at (202) 546-5722. - · Responding to the letter or email that you will receive in a couple of weeks. - Faxing your changes to (202) 546-5726.
+Log in using your username and password and update your information under My Profile. - Emailing your changes to information@agaviation.org. - Calling the NAAA office at (202) 546-5722. - Responding to the letter or email that you will receive in a couple of weeks. - Faxing your changes to (202) 546-5726.

-Please provide any corrections by Jan.
-27 to guarantee accurate inclusion in the 2023 NAAA Membership Directory!
+Please provide any corrections ASAP to ensure accurate inclusion in the 2023 NAAA Membership Directory!